Norceis/eleven-hackatons/README.md

 - Analysis of pronounciation of the speech
 - Analysis of the content of the PDF slides and whether they fit the speech
 - Ability to have a conversation with the agents that will further refine the output speech
+- Multiple language support
+- Analysis of body language from a video